Beautiful wooden house

 Our primary services include Design, Engineering, Manufacture, Drafting, and Installation of light gauge steel framed structures from design through to Turn-Key.

-- Q: Can container houses be designed with a wine cellar?
+- Q: Can container houses be designed to have a minimalist interior design?

-- Q: Can container houses be designed with a kitchenette?
+- Q: Can container houses be expanded or modified in the future?

-- Q: Are container houses suitable for tiny house living?
+- Q: Are container houses suitable for areas with strict building codes?

 Send your message to us